LUGANIGHE CON CAPUZI GARBI – Sausages and sauerkraut, and yes, it is Italian regional cuisine

 IMG_8236

-And with the cabbage also add the sauerkraut and the rest.
-A dash of white wine will keep it moist while it cooks.
+And with the cabbage, add the sauerkraut and the remaining ingredients.
+A dash of white wine (or water) will keep it moist during cooking.

 IMG_8237